TN 12th Result 2026 Without Registration Number — What to Do If You Lost Your Hall Ticket

 Method 6 — Check Your School’s Notice Board Photo

 Schools often display hall ticket details or exam seating arrangements on notice boards.
-If you took a photo of that during exam time, your registration number might be visible there.
+You can also check that and if you or your friends have taken photo of it.
+Your registration number might be visible there.

 What If You Still Can’t Find Your Registration Number?